ministryofjustice/moj-design-system-backlog/docs/CODE_OF_CONDUCT.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at alphagov-code-of-conduct@digital.cabinet-office.gov.uk.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at design-system@digital.justice.gov.uk.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.